The Abominable Snowmen: Broadcast and reception

+In The Television Companion (1998), David J. Howe and Stephen James Walker believed a fan reputation that it was a classic was "well-deserved."
+They described the setting as "unusual for the series and well-realised throughout, praised the sound design of Brian Hodgeson, and called the scripts "well-written".
+Paul Cornell, Martin Day, and Keith Topping in The Discontinuity Guide (1995) wrote, "A reasonable adventure with a hefty splash of 60s Buddhism, The Abominable Snowmen is, beneath its Yeti trappings, an attempt to create an unusual monster.
+It's a shame the Yeti are so cute."
+In 2009, Mark Braxton of Radio Times gave the story five out of five stars, writing, "Few stories scream out the show's name, and capture its appeal, quite so precisely."
+In Starburst following the release of the animated reconstruction, Paul Mount wrote, "There's not really enough story here to pad out six episodes."
+In 2015, Charlie Jane Anders for io9 ranked The Abominable Snowmen the 158th best Doctor Who serial out of 254.

 Commercial releases

 In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in November 1974.
+It was the first novelisation of a Second Doctor story.

 Audio

 The audio soundtrack, along with additional linking narration by Frazer Hines, has been released on MP3 CD, along with The Web of Fear.
 A collection box entitled "Yeti Attack" contains both Yeti adventures on normal CD.

 A vinyl release of the soundtrack, also with the Hines narration, was issued by Demon Records on 27 September 2019.
 This release has since become rare and difficult to come by.

 Video

 In 1991, Episode 2 was released on VHS as part of "The Troughton Years".
 In 2004, that episode, along with a handful of clips gathered from other sources, were digitally restored and released on the Lost in Time DVD.

 Animation

 On 23 November 2021, it was announced that the story would be released on DVD and Blu-ray, with animations of all six episodes alongside the surviving Episode Two.

 It was released on 5 September 2022.
 Earlier that January, press reports emerged claiming that the BBC would no longer pursue animated reconstructions of serials with missing episodes due to BBC America withdrawing funding for the project.
 Two days after the animated version of The Abominable Snowmen released, animation director Gary Russell confirmed the claims, additionally speculating that the BBC may revitalize the effort to reanimate missing episodes after an indefinite hiatus.
 Russell noted a preexisting precedent with prior reconstructions, stating that "these things are cyclic."